Eric Johanson: Life and career

 The demand led to the issue of Covered Tracks, Vol. 1 and Covered Tracks, Vol. 2, in early 2021.
 The collection housed Johanson's acoustic interpretations of a diverse mix of material including a rendition of Chicago's hit single, "25 or 6 to 4", the evergreen "The House of the Rising Sun" plus Gregg Allman's "Midnight Rider".
 Other songs reformulated were The Cardigans' "Feathers and Down", Taj Mahal's "Lovin' in My Baby's Eyes", with the Willie Dixon penned "My Babe", along with the Neville Brothers' "Yellow Moon", the Beatles' "And I Love Her", plus older source material such as Mississippi Fred McDowell's "Goin' Down to the River" and the jazz standard, "My Melancholy Baby".

 In the early part of 2022, Johanson issued the double live album, Live at DBA: New Orleans Bootleg.
 Four of his albums have all made a top ten slot in the Billboard Top Blues Albums Chart.
 These are Below Sea Level, Covered Tracks: Vol. 1, Covered Tracks: Vol. 2, and Live at DBA: New Orleans Bootleg.
 One of his more recent contributions was as a guest guitarist on Monk Boudreaux's 2021 album, Bloodstains & Teardrops.
+In 2023, Johanson released The Deep and the Dirty on Ruf Records; a collection produced by Jesse Dayton.
+In August 2023, it entered the Billboard chart at number one.

 Johanson has performed with Cyril Neville, Anders Osborne, the Neville Brothers, Terrance Simien, JJ Grey, Eric Lindell, Mike Zito, and at events including the Chicago Blues Festival, Edmonton Blues Festival, New Orleans Jazz & Heritage Festival, and the Byron Bay Bluesfest (Australia).